By Rhys Lawrence

 All this, coupled with being a New Zealand organic brand allows us to produce something unique and something which the consumer cannot buy anywhere else.

 Increased consumer demand for organic produce has helped us to diversify our organic honey and honey product range into health and dietary supplements.
 It all contributes - along with the NZ reputation as trusted, safe and natural, to provide us with a very specific and unoccupied market niche.

-NZ Story helped TranzAlpineHoney put together an amazing video which has given us an unique opportunity to tell our Story; about our heritage, our people and our unique New Zealand organic honey.
+NZ Story helped TranzAlpineHoney put together an amazing video that has given us a unique opportunity to tell our Story; about our heritage, our people and our unique New Zealand organic honey.

 After only one week since launch, our story has already received 36k views on Facebook and 21k views on YouTube.
 Since sharing our story, we have drawn a lot of attention and interest from our distributors and retailers, which has encouraged us to translate the content into Japanese, German and Italian so we can promote our story further.
 While it is still in the early days, we have seen a definite boost in interest and brand awareness worldwide.

 In the next couple of weeks, we will be presenting our story in Hong Kong and Shanghai at the upcoming Kiwi week.